SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 Because it is simple enough to imagine various combinations of strategies (as described in {{combo}}), it seems important to understand what basic building blocks are required in order to support the strategies that seem common across a variety of use cases, because interactions between strategies may have significant implications for QUIC Multipath that might not arise when considering strategies in isolation.

 This seems especially important because existing proposals for QUIC Multipath don't use the same vocabulary to describe path selection strategies, so implementations may not behave in the same way, even if they are each using a strategy that seems to be common.

+#Next Steps

+If this discussion is useful, it may also be useful to take the next step, and identify potential building blocks that can be used to construct the path selection strategies described in {{single-active}} and {{mult-active}}.

 # IANA Considerations